GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Simulation Experiment

 \section{Simulation Experiment}

-The goal of our experiments is to establish if \method{} is able to (i) effectively generate suitable grasps in a complex environment, and (ii) trade-off multiple criteria.
-In particular, \method{} is more computationally expensive compared to a simple sample-and-filter approach (principally due to gradient computation).
+The goal of our experiments is to establish if using the \method{} framework (i) yields suitable grasps in a complex environment, and (ii) trade-off multiple criteria.
+Moreover, \method{}-OPT is more computationally expensive compared to a simple sample-and-filter approach (principally due to gradient computation).
 Is this added cost justified?
 Moreover, are the multiple criteria necessary for finding successful grasps and if so, can they be traded-off effectively?
-To answer these questions, we conducted the following experiments.
+Our experiments are aimed at answering these questions.
+To simplify exposition, we will refer to the process of using \method{}-OPT to optimize the expected utility in (\ref{eq:utility_maximization}) as \method{}.